-Arm warmers are a flexible piece of gear for the bike
+Arm warmers are a great piece of equipment for cycling

-Whether you've got a mountain bike, trekking bike or road bike: It's the little things that make a big difference when you're traveling on two wheels.
-Tubular tape under the helmet for added insulation, the right gloves, a balaclava or popular accessories like leg, knee and arm warmers!
-They are as light as a feather but also protect sensitive limbs and joints from cooling down too quickly!
+Whether you've got a mountain bike, trekking bike or road bike, small, yet clever accessories can significantly improve your comfort whilst cycling.
+Some examples include tubular tape under your helmet for added insulation, the right gloves, a balaclava or popular accessories like leg, knee and arm sleeves!
+Not only are they as light as a feather, but they’ll also prevent your sensitive limbs and joints from cooling down too quickly!

-Here we are concerned with the latter accessories mentioned.
-What are the most important characteristics of good arm warmers, what are they made of and what do you have to consider when buying them?
+Right now, we’re going to focus on arm sleeves.
+You’ll find out what the most important characteristics of good arm sleeves are, what they’re made of and what you have to consider when buying them.

 Types and features of arm sleeves

-Arm sleeves are not always the same as arm warmers.
-Some designs are made of fabric that triggers a cooling effect.
-Our shop offers a broad range of different designs by renowned cycling manufacturers such as Endura, Mavic, Löffler and Pearl Izumi.
+Arm sleeves are not always the same as arm warmers because some models are actually made of fabrics that trigger a cooling effect.
+In our shop, you’ll find a broad range of designs by renowned cycling manufacturers, such as Endura, Mavic, Löffler and Pearl Izumi.

-The different product descriptions indicate the individual arm sleeve designs.
-In general, the heavier the arm sleeve, the thicker and warmer it is.
-Most arm warmers are made of synthetic mixed fabrics.
-As the name indicates, elastane provides elasticity.
-Polyamide and polyester dry quickly and hold their shape.
-Some arm sleeves are equipped with a windproof membrane and provide good weather protection.
-They are water-repellent and protect you from cold breezes.
-There are also arm warmers made of virgin wool.
-They are extra-soft and extra-warm.
+The product descriptions indicate the type of arm sleeve it is, but here’s a general rule: the heavier the arm sleeve, the thicker and warmer it is.
+As for their fabric, most arm sleeves are made of synthetic mixed fabrics.
+For example, the use of elastane provides stretch, while polyamide and polyester guarantee quick-drying properties and ensure the sleeves retain their shape.
+Some arm sleeves are even equipped with a windproof membrane and provide great weather protection.
+In addition, there are some arm warmers made of new wool, which are particularly soft and warm.